 - Step 1.
-Save the script as a file using the file extension '.sh' - Step 2.
-Open a Terminal window and type "chmod 755" (make sure to include the trailing space) and then drag and drop the saved .sh file onto the Terminal window. - Step 3.
+Create or edit the file using TextEdit.
+If the file was created using some other application (or on a PC) then it is a good idea to delete and replace any carriage returns (CR) at the end of lines.
+This will ensure Unix line endings line feed (LF) only. - Step 2.
+Save the script as a text file and make sure to use the file extension '.sh' instead of '.txt'. - Step 3.
+Open a Terminal window and type "chmod 755" (make sure to include the trailing space) and then drag and drop the saved .sh file onto the Terminal window. - Step 4.
 Press [return] on the keyboard.
-This step makes the file executable. - Step 4.
-Double-click on the file to run the script for testing.
+This step makes the file executable.